bmehner/jekyll-now/_posts/2017-09-04-osm-bright-housenumber.md

 ---
 layout: post
-title: Map Style OSM Bright With House Numbers
+title: Map Style 'OSM Bright' With House Numbers
 ---
 I really like the map style ["OSM Bright"](https://github.com/mapbox/osm-bright).
 It is very clean and concentrates on the important stuff in a map.
 It is not overloaded with a lot of POIs.
 But unfortunately it lacks one feature which is very important for me: house numbers.